-The Issuer's technology risk refers to the risk associated with the use, ownership, operation, involvement, influence and adoption of technology within the Issuer.
-It consists of technology-related conditions that could potentially impact the business.
-Technology change risk refers to the risk arising from changes, updates or alterations made to the technology infrastructure, systems or applications that could affect service reliability and availability.
+The Issuer's technology risk refers to the risk associated with the use, ownership, operation, involvement, influence and adoption of technology by the Issuer.
+It consists of technology-related conditions that could potentially impact the business including but not limited to technology changes, updates or alterations, digital services and cloud computing.
+A key consideration within technology risk is the Issuer's strategic focus to effectively adopt and use technology to achieve business objectives and be competitive.

-The Issuer's main technology risks include the failure or interruption of critical systems, cybercrime, unauthorised access to systems, failure or exposure of a third party service provider used by the Issuer and the inability to serve its customers' needs in a timely manner.
+The Issuer's main technology risks include the failure or interruption of critical systems, cyber-crime, unauthorised access to systems, failure or exposure of a third-party service provider used by the Issuer and the inability to serve its customers' needs in a timely manner.